rondlite/reaction-docs/website/versioned_docs/version-v1.5.0/email-api.md

 original_id: email-api
 ---

-Email sending in Reaction is handled by [Nodemailer](https://github.com/nodemailer/nodemailer) and the use of any SMTP server is supported.
+Email sending in demand is handled by [Nodemailer](https://github.com/nodemailer/nodemailer) and the use of any SMTP server is supported.
 See the [configuration documentation](email-admin.md) for details on how to set up mail in the admin dashboard.

-All emails that are sent from Reaction are added to a job queue for both logging and failure handling (see [vsivsi:job-collection](https://github.com/vsivsi/meteor-job-collection) for full API docs).
+All emails that are sent from demand are added to a job queue for both logging and failure handling (see [vsivsi:job-collection](https://github.com/vsivsi/meteor-job-collection) for full API docs).
 While you can add jobs directly to the queue, it is recommended that you use the API outlined below to send emails.

 ## API

-All server side email methods (except Meteor methods) are available in the `Reaction.Email` namespace.
+All server side email methods (except Meteor methods) are available in the `demand.Email` namespace.

-### Reaction.Email.getMailUrl()
+### demand.Email.getMailUrl()

 If mail is configured, returns an SMTP URL string.